sgbasel/neuritetracker/README.md

 ## About
-Neuritetracker is software for high throughput detection, tracking, and segmentation of neuroblasts and neurites as they migrate in live cell imaging.
+Neuritetracker is software for high throughput detection, tracking, and segmentation of neuroblasts in live cell imaging.

 ## Installation
 To install neuritetracker on your machine follow these steps: